dart-lang/site-www/src/_guides/testing.md

 [GitHub Actions](https://github.com/features/actions) and
 [AppVeyor](https://www.appveyor.com/).

-Learn more abou GitHub Actions at the following link:
+Learn more about GitHub Actions at the following links:

 * [Testing Dart packages with GitHub Actions](https://poetryincode.dev/testing-dart-packages-with-github-actions) demonstrates simple workflow for a Flutter/Dart package using GitHub Actions.